-- Income Support
+- Income Support (IS)

-- income-based Jobseekers Allowance
+- Income-based Jobseekers Allowance (IBJSA)

-- income-related Employment and Support Allowance
+- Income-related Employment and Support Allowance (IRESA)

-- support under Part VI of the Immigration and Asylum Act 1999
+- Support under Part VI of the Immigration and Asylum Act 1999

-- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income as assessed by Her Majesty’s Revenue and Customs, that does not exceed £16,190)

-- Working Tax Credit run-on – paid for 4 weeks after you stop qualifying for Working Tax Credit
+- Working Tax Credit run-on (the payment someone receives for a further four weeks after they stop qualifying for Working Tax Credit)

 How to apply